Broccoli Beer Cheese Soup

 soup in a square white bowl with a spoon inside.

 Today's Broccoli Beer Cheese Soup has a blend of cheddar and cream cheese along with some of my favorite veggies.
-It's hearty, rich and so perfect on a cold winter day.

 Keep scrolling for tips, process photos, additional cheesy soup recipes and more!